 - you travel overseas; or

-- you start to receive rent assistance with your Family Tax Benefit for a dependant child.
+- you start to receive rent assistance with your Family Tax Benefit for a dependent child.

 Usually an overpayment of pension or payment will not occur when you have met your obligations.
 However, sometimes even if you have met your obligations, an overpayment can occur because we have not been able to process the change before the next payday.
 We do our best to avoid this occurring, but it is not always possible.
 To provide you with your exact entitlement we are obliged to recover overpayments of pension or payment where they do occur.